 Weber backs this product with a 10-year parts warranty - see their warranty page for more information.
 Pricing at $449, Weber gives the consumer a great product for the money.
 For a complete list of other Weber Models and Accessories, click here.

-Napoleon, North America's leading grill manufacturer, has a fantastic entry level grill that competes with the Weber - the Napoleon Rogue 425.
-This three-burner grill offers 36,000 BTUs and 545 square inches of total cooking area.
-Napoleon's iconic Wave porcelanized cast iron cooking grid is ideal for smaller, narrow items like hot dogs and sausages - Nothing is falling through the cracks into the fire in THIS grill!
+Napoleon, North America's leading grill manufacturer, has a fantastic entry level grill that competes with the Weber - the Napoleon Rogue 525.
+This four-burner grill offers 48,000 BTUs and 517 square inches of total cooking area.
+Napoleon's iconic Wave porcelainized cast iron cooking grid is ideal for smaller, narrow items like hot dogs and sausages - Nothing is falling through the cracks into the fire in THIS grill!
 The Wave grates also help maximize surface area and heat retention.
 The closed cart design lets you hide tools and the propane tank, and a detachable storage basket offers additional storage on the side of the grill.

 Dual-level stainless steel sear plates are Napoleon's answer to handling drippings: they protect the burners while also getting more flavor into your food.
 The Accu-Probe temperature gauge set on the outside of the lid is marked with the ideal ranges for smoking and searing.
 The JetFire ignition system offers convenient push-start burner ignition, too.

 Napoleon offers a limited 15-year warranty with full coverage on various parts for different intervals, with the lids and castings/base being warranted for 15 years while other parts like the cooking grids get five years of full coverage.
 See their warranty information for more details.
 For a complete list of other Napoleon Models and Accessories, click here.
 This model is priced at $699.